craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Early Life (c. ???AF - ???AF)
 In her early life, Tiana was raised by her platonic pair of fathers - [[Dimble Turing]] and [[Scree'up]] - who taught her to be curious, honest, and kind.
 She was consistently brought along during her fathers' research expeditions, where she became as proficient in adventuring skills as a preteen can, and under the tutoring of her fathers, she would come to learn the art of spellcasting.

-Being overly curious, and mildly sheltered, she came to seek unsupervised adventure - leading her to her be in her current predicament.
+Being overly curious, and mildly sheltered, she came to seek unsupervised adventure in the North - leading her to her be in her current predicament.

 ## Important Knowledge
 #### Session 1; Welcome to Castaway Cove